jrzaurin/nlp-stuff/README.md

 1- Each document is represented by word-sequences of 1000 words max.
 Within each sequence, each word is represented by its embeddings, in this case, of 100 dimensions.
 Therefore, each document will be represented by an array of dim `(1000, 100)`.
 For a given batch size, the input of the first convolutional later will be a tensor of dim `(batch_size, 1000, 100)`.

-2- We then use  convolutional layer with 128 filters, a receptive field of 5 (e.g. filter size = 5) and a stride of 1.
+2- We then use  convolutional layer with 128 filters, a receptive field of 5 (i.e. filter size = 5) and a stride of 1.
 This, with `VALID` padding (i.e. no extra padding added to accommodate the filter dimensions) results in a tensor of dimensions `(batch_size, 996, 128)`

 3- We then use a max_pool layer with kernel_size and stride of 5, which results in a tensor of dimensions `(batch_size, 199, 128)`